-Welcome to our April Designer Challenge with a theme of "Hip to be Square!"
-I challenged the team to use squares in their projects this month.
+Welcome to our July Designer Challenge with a theme of "Spinners."
+I challenged the team to create a card using any of our motion dies.
+Once again, their creativity is off the charts!

 For my card and video I'm showing how to add three Spinner Square Pop-ups to a card for triple the motion.

 Learn how to make this card by watching the full tutorial:

 This top-fold card measures 5" x 6" in the closed position.
 Patterned papers are from Photo Play's "Add Another Candle" collection.
 The decoration for the front is made by combining rectangles and banners from the Slim Flaps and Frames die set with a streamer from the Big Birthday Charms and the corners from the Spinner Square Pop-up.

 Open the card and all three spinners bring up items.
 The back spinner animates the right pole.
 The middle spinner brings up the Happy Birthday greeting and the front spinner animates the present.
 I added the slice of cake from the Big Birthday Charms to the front square and used rectangles from the Slim Flaps and Frames as a place to sign the card.
 The pole comes from our Street Lantern Pop-up die set.